wlvh/RBT/README.md

 ### Note

-This library is currently made public for backtesting purposes only, as strategies built upon it have already proven to be profitable.
+This library is currently made public with backtesting parts only, as strategies built upon it have already proven to be profitable.

 ---